Singapore's planned terror response stokes concerns over press freedom

 The wealthy city state is ranked as one of the world’s safest countries, but it has stepped up its terror-fighting capability in recent years as militant activity has increased in Southeast Asia.

-The law prescribes fines or prison terms for failure to abide by a “communications stop” order approved by the home affairs minister and activated by the police commissioner.
+The law prescribes fines or prison terms for failure to abide by a“communications stop” order approved by the home affairs minister and activated by the police commissioner.

 Singapore’s home affairs ministry said the provision aims to prevent information leaks to terrorists that could risk the lives of security officers and those embroiled in an attack.
 Some security experts have praised the plan.

-In an email response to a Reuters request for comment, the home affairs ministry said: ”It is not meant to restrict press freedom or public access to information.
+In an email response to a Reuters request for comment, the home affairs ministry said:“It is not meant to restrict press freedom or public access to information.

 “The order can only be made by the commissioner of police, after the minister has issued the activation order, and only if the commissioner deems it necessary for security operations.”

-France-based Reporters Without Borders, which promotes and defends press freedom, said though that the ‘communications stop order’ would be a “serious breach” of press freedom.
+France-based Reporters Without Borders, which promotes and defends press freedom, said though that the‘communications stop order’ would be a“serious breach” of press freedom.

 The Committee to Protect Journalists, a U.S.-based independent, non-profit organisation, made a similar criticism.